 6.2 Where a registration authority is required, the study group responsible for the technical Recommendation also develops the associated procedural Recommendation based on the requirements in clause 6.4.

-6.3 After checking that the guidelines in this Supplement have been implemented, the technical Recommendation is consented for AAP Last Call (or determined for TAP consultation) at the same meeting where the procedural Recommendation is determined for TAP consultation.
+6.3 After checking that the guidelines in this [Supplement | Recommendation] have been implemented, the technical Recommendation is consented for AAP Last Call (or determined for TAP consultation) at the same meeting where the procedural Recommendation is determined for TAP consultation.

 6.4 A procedural Recommendation includes: